Ergonomics in the Health Care Industry

 Print a Sign-In SheetSpanish Version Coming SoonErgonomics in Healthcare

-The risk does not just exist for employees that lift and handle patients, but also for maintenance, housekeeping, food service, laundry workers, and all others.
-It is vitally important to conduct a workplace hazard assessment to determine the hazards that exist and the engineering or work practice controls that need to be put into place.
+The risk does not exist just for employees who lift and handle patients, but also for maintenance, housekeeping, food service, laundry workers, and all others.
+It is vitally important to conduct a workplace hazard assessment to determine the hazards that exist and the engineering or work practice controls that need to be established.

 Employees often transfer and lift various pieces of medical equipment.
 Some ways to lower the risk of injury are as follows:

-• Don’t pull on equipment, it is easier to push it.
+• Do not pull on equipment, it is easier to push it.

 • Do use devices with wheels, such as carts or dollies.